-Held each year in the Spring, the four days of celebration centered in the spiritual teachings of North and South America and especially the teachings of the Anishinaabe (Algonquin) people of this region.
+Our main event is held each year in the Spring (May) for four days of celebration centered in the spiritual teachings of North and South America and especially the teachings of the Anishinaabe (Algonquin) people of this region.
 We are grateful for the assistance we have received in this journey to ascend and our original Instructions from all of the Elders over these last years.
 We welcome old and new friends in the continuation of our journey.

 The use of the term “8th fire” references the 7 Fires prophesy of the Anishinabeg people and the possibility, if we can find our way through this time, of coming to a new way of being in right relationship with ourselves, each other and the Earth.